 My faith is the anchor of who I am, and SES undoubtedly strengthened my faith through its biblical studies curriculum.
 However, while you may be able to learn about the Bible at other institutions, I would argue that you cannot find another institution better suited than SES where you will be instructed on how to properly exercise those convictions in the most compelling and life changing way.
 Each course I experienced at Southern Evangelical Seminary is a tool that I have used in my career since graduation to do God’s work with excellence.
 Paul wrote in 1 Corinthians chapter 3 that our work will be tested by fire one day.
 If you are like me and have a heart set on building something that survives, I pray that you would consider SES.
 There is no doubt that the work God will build through you will stand on that day, having withstood the opposition of the world.

 Gil Gatch is a native of Summerville, SC.
 After having been a worship pastor of a large church in Charlotte, Gil chose to further his education at Southern Evangelical Seminary.
 After graduating with a B.A. in Religious Studies in 2015, Gil worked for U.S. Senator Tim Scott in Washington D.C. as well as S.C.
 Representative Katie Arrington, leading a winning campaign in both primary and general elections.
-Gil is now enrolled full time at the University of South Carolina School of Law.
+Gil is now enrolled Georgetown University Law School in Washington, D.C.

 Subscribe to follow this blog and receive email notifications of new posts.